-The spectrum of~\eqref{e:zs} in the semiclassical limit $\epsilon \downarrow 0$ was also recently studied in \cite{BiondiniOregero} using formal WKB calculations and numerical simulations.
+The semiclassical limit of \eqref{e:zs} with real periodic potentials was recently studied by two of the authors using a formal WKB approach, and numerical simulations~\cite{BiondiniOregero}.
 This work is partly motivated by that study.
-The main results of the present work are several statements about the spectrum of \eqref{e:zs}, both in general and in the semiclassical limit.
-Specifically, the work is organized as follows: We begin in section~\ref{s:prelim} by briefly recalling various preliminary notions concerning the spectral problem~\eqref{e:zs}.
-In section~\ref{s:general} we present various general properties of the spectrum, several of which are new to the best of our knowledge.
-For example, we show that the resolvent set of~\eqref{e:zs} with periodic potentials comprises two connected components, in contrast with the case of Hill's equation, whose resolvent is a connected set.
-In section~\ref{s:semiclassical} we show that, under fairly general assumptions on the potential, the spectrum localizes to a subset of the real and imaginary axes of the spectral variables in the limit $\epsilon \downarrow 0$, thus putting the asymptotic and numerical results of \cite{BiondiniOregero} on a rigorous mathematical setting.
-In section~\ref{s:real} we discuss some further properties acquired by the spectrum when the potential is real and/or symmetric.
-The proofs of all results discussed in sections \ref{s:general}, \ref{s:semiclassical} and \ref{s:real} are given in section~\ref{s:proofs}.
-In section~\ref{s:examples}, specific examples are analyzed exactly and via careful numerical simulations, and we comment on the similarities between the periodic problem and the infinite line problem when $\epsilon \ll 1$.
+The main results of the present work are several statements about the spectrum of~\eqref{e:zs}, both in general and in the semiclassical limit.
+Specifically, the work is organized as follows: We begin in Section~\ref{s:prelim} by briefly recalling various preliminary notions concerning the spectral problem~\eqref{e:zs}.
+In Section~\ref{s:general} we present various general properties of the spectrum, several of which are new to the best of our knowledge.
+For example, we show that the resolvent set of~\eqref{e:zs} with a periodic potential is comprised of two connected components, in contrast with the case of Hill's equation, whose resolvent set is path connected.
+In Section~\ref{s:semiclassical} we show that, under fairly general assumptions on the potential, the spectrum localizes to a subset of the real and imaginary axes of the spectral variable in the limit $\epsilon \downarrow 0$, thus putting the asymptotic and numerical results of~\cite{BiondiniOregero} into a rigorous mathematical setting.
+In Section~\ref{s:real} we discuss some further properties acquired by the spectrum when the potential is real and/or symmetric.
+The proofs of all results discussed in sections~\ref{s:general}, \ref{s:semiclassical} and \ref{s:real} are given in Section~\ref{s:proofs}.
+In Section~\ref{s:examples}, specific examples are analyzed exactly and via careful numerical simulations, and we comment on the similarities between the periodic problem and the infinite line problem when $0<\epsilon \ll 1$.
 Various details about the numerical simulations and some of the calculations are relegated to the appendices.